weinman/practical-cnn/doc/instructions.md

 >
 > * What filter have we implemented?
 > * How are the RGB colour channels processed by this filter?
-> * What image structure are detected?
+> * What image structures are detected?

 ### Part 1.2: non-linear activation functions {#part1.2}

 As we stated in the introduction, CNNs are obtained by composing several different functions.
 In addition to the linear filters shown in the [previous part](#part1.1), there are several non-linear operators as well.

-> **Question:** Some of the functions in a CNN *must* be non-linear.
+> **Question:** To gain the primary benefits of a multilayer (deep) network, some of the functions in a CNN *must* be non-linear.
 Why?

-The simplest non-linearity is obtained by following a linear filter by a *non-linear activation function*, applied identically to each component (i.e. point-wise) of a feature map.
-The simplest such function is the *Rectified Linear Unit (ReLU)*
+The simplest non-linearity is obtained by applying a *non-linear activation function* after a linear filter; the non-linearity is applied identically to each component (i.e. point-wise) of a feature map.
+The simplest such function is the *Rectified Linear Unit (ReLU)*:
 $$
   y_{ijk} = \max\{0, x_{ijk}\}.
 $$